RoseXTechnology/.github/profile/README.md

 ## 🌹 Overview

-This project is developed by **RoseX Technology**, a team dedicated to engineering powerful, elegant, and user-centric software solutions.
+This projects are developed by **RoseX Technology**, a team dedicated to engineering powerful, elegant, and user-centric software solutions.
 Our philosophy is that technology should feel as natural and intuitive as it is powerful.

 ## 🤝 Contributing